 Graves Gym serves as the practice facility for men's and women's varsity basketball and women's volleyball.
 Intramural activities take place in Graves, and many of the athletics coaches' offices are located here.

 The Whitworth Fieldhouse includes a portable wood floor for women's and men's basketball games and women's volleyball matches, batting and pitching cages, a ballet loft, and indoor track & field facilities.
 The James P. Evans Athletic Training Center is also located in the fieldhouse.

 The Aquatics Center houses a six-lane, 25-yard competition pool with a movable bulkhead.

 The University Recreation Center includes a rock-climbing wall with seven climbing stations and a bouldering section, three full-size basketball courts, a fitness center, and an elevated three-lane track and a rock-climbing wall.

 The Westside Athletics Complex includes Diana Marks Softball Field, a men's and women's soccer field, and a hammer and discus throwing area for track & field.
 The athletics fields include state-of-the-art scoreboards and a shared press box.
 (The men's baseball team uses Merkel Field, which was renovated in 2013 and is located to the northwest, behind the Whitworth Fieldhouse.)

 Westminster Hall is home to the English, world languages & cultures, theology and kinesiology & athletics departments, as well as the Athletic Training Education Program offices.

 Weyerhaeuser Hall houses seven classrooms, two computer labs, a conference room, and the Robinson Teaching Theatre, where guest lectures and readings are held, as well as Whitworth's Core Worldview courses.
-Weyerhaeuser is also is home to the School of Global Commerce & Management and the departments of business & economics and history.
+Weyerhaeuser is also is home to the School of Business and the departments of business & economics and history.
 Through the work of the Weyerhaeuser Center for Christian Faith & Learning, the Regional Resource & Learning Center, and the Center for Service-Learning & Community Engagement, Weyerhaeuser Hall is also a vital contact point between Whitworth and the larger community.
 A "Simply to Go" quick café is located on the main floor.